 - Moisturize, moisturize, moisturize: Rich, emollient moisturizers help hydrate skin and "plump-up" fine lines with regular use.
 For those concerned about oil and clogged pores, oil-free lotions and creams are available over-the-counter; they can help reduce dryness that may lead to fine lines.
 With any new moisturizer, use caution when applying it to the area around your eye, as this region tends to be quite sensitive.
-Also, to avoid irritating your eyes, don't moisturize too close to them.
+Also, to avoid irritating your eyes, it’s helpful to not moisturize too close to them.

-- Seek sun protection factor 15: According to the AAD, using a moisturizer with at least SPF 15 is a good way to limit harm to the skin from sun exposure.
-For more information, you can check out Shining light on sun protection products in the General Health archive.
+- Seek sun protection factor (SPF) 15: According to the AAD, using a sunscreen with at least SPF 15 is a good way to limit harm to the skin from sun exposure.

-- Consider the air in your bedroom and office: If you're surrounded by dry and/or heated air, using a humidifier while you sleep or work can help preserve some of your skin's moisture.
+- Consider the air in your bedroom and office: If you're surrounded by dry or heated air, using a humidifier while you sleep or work can help preserve some of your skin's moisture.

-In addition to over-the-counter remedies, some medical treatments for wrinkles are available; however, they may not produce permanent results, can be quite costly, and are generally not covered by insurance, as they're considered cosmetic.
-A dermatologist can prescribe tretinoin or retinoic acid (also known by the brand name, Renova), which has been shown to diminish fine facial wrinkles in some people.
+In addition to over-the-counter remedies, some medical treatments for wrinkles are available; however, they may not produce permanent results, can be quite costly, and are generally not covered by insurance as they're considered cosmetic.
+A dermatologist can prescribe tretinoin or retinoic acid, which has been shown to diminish fine facial wrinkles in some people.
 There are also chemical peels, collagen or botulinum toxin injections, dermabrasion, laser resurfacing, and plastic surgery, just to name a few procedures.